Rate this page:

 Any actual or suspected unauthorized access, acquisition, use, disclosure, modification or destruction of end user data in your possession or control as a Marketplace Partner (or in the possession or control of your agents or contractors)

-A security vulnerability or compromise of your app
+A security compromise of your app

 For Cloud apps, any issue that materially degrades Atlassian systems or networks

 Note: Refer here for instructions on notifying Atlassian of a security vulnearbility on your app.

 If you've experienced a security incident with a Marketplace app, the following steps outline what you need to do:

 Identify the root cause of the incident, for example, by consulting logs, reviewing code, etc.

 Confirm whether any end user data might have been compromised.